 Recycle Old Newspapers

-Do not discard newspapers; they can be shredded into small pieces and used as cat litter.
-This is a relatively inexpensive solution, which has a minimal negative impact on the environment.
+Don’t discard newspapers; they can be shredded into small pieces and used as cat litter.
+This is a relatively inexpensive solution with minimal negative impact on the environment.

 Shredded paper has the same abilities as other forms of litter in terms of moisture absorption and odor control.
-Remember to replace it often to ensure your cat’s litter box remains clean and inviting.
+Remember to replace it often to ensure your cat’s litter box remains clean.

 Use Wood Pellets

-Plywood pellets are affordable and eco-friendly sources of litter for cats.
-They are made from sawdust which has been compressed, and can suck and regulate smell and humidity.
-You can purchase them in most pet supply shops or on the internet.
+Wood pellets are affordable and eco-friendly sources of litter for cats.
+They are made from compressed sawdust and can absorb and regulate smell and humidity.
+You can purchase them in most pet supply shops or online.

 Try Sand

-However, ensure that the sand is clean without any debris and change it regularly to ensure the litter box is clean for your cat.
+However, ensure that the sand is clean and debris-free, and change it regularly to keep the litter box clean for your cat.

 Use Baking Soda

 Just pour a little baking soda into the litter to minimize odor.
-Most grocery stores sell soda cheaply as it is a common baking ingredient.
+Most grocery stores sell it cheaply, as it is a common baking ingredient.

 These are some inexpensive options you can choose for cat litter.
 Alternatively, you can also use chicken feed as cat litter, which is a safer option for cats.